JuneKim0007/Cipherchat/README.md

 ## How it works
 1. **Session Initialization**
      * Each participant generates key pairs(Pub_Key, Priv_Key) that is ephemeral to a session using an elliptic curve (P-256).
-     * These keys are temporary and used only for the current session to derive shared secrets via Diffie-Hellman.
+     * These keys are temporary and used only for the current session to derive shared secrets via Diffie-Hellman key exchange.
      * Public keys are exchanged via a handshake.
 3. **Key Derivation**
      * Both sides derive a shared secret using Diffie–Hellman.